cultuurnet/stoplight-docs-authentication/docs/methods.md

 # Overview

-Each publiq API supports one or more authentication methods, depending on the security that it requires.
+Each publiq API supports one of three authentication methods, depending on the security that it requires.

 ## When to use which method

 Which authentication method you need to use will in the first place be **determined by which API endpoint(s) you want to access**.

-There are 5 possible scenarios for an endpoint:
+There are 3 possible scenarios for an endpoint:

 1. The endpoint requires **no authentication** at all.
 For example fetching the JSON representation of a specific event from UiTdatabank.
 2. The endpoint requires **[client identification](#client-identification)**.
 You will only need to include your client id in the request and you don't need a token.
 For example Search API.
-3. The endpoint accepts **both [user access tokens](#user-access-tokens) or [client access tokens](#client-access-tokens)**.
-You can pick whatever token type is best suited to your situation.
+3. The endpoint requires a **[token](#tokens)**.
+You can pick whatever token type is best suited to your situation (almost every endpoint will support both types).
 See their respective documentation for more info.

-4. The endpoint requires [**client** access tokens](#client-access-tokens) *specifically*.
-You will need to fetch a token using your client id and secret from a backend.
-5. The endpoint requires [**user** access tokens](#user-access-tokens) *specifically*.
-You will need to let your end user log in through UiTID and use the resulting token.
+> An endpoint that requires authentication will require either client identification (#2) **or** a token (#3), never both.

 You can find the authentication method(s) that an endpoint supports in its own documentation.
-Usually an endpoint will either require **client identification**, or it will require a **token of any kind**.
-Only very few endpoints will require a specific token type.

 Below you can find a short overview of how each authentication method works.